tidy-intelligence/tatami/README.md

 This clear separation helps structure Shiny apps and makes them highly flexible.

 Quarto dashboards break this dichotomy: they automatically create dedicated boxes for each output object, so you are restricted in how to design the UI.
-Instead of manually defining an output slot in the UI, you simply reference it in the Quarto document.
+Instead of manually defining the UI, you simply reference it in the Quarto document.

-The idea of `tatami` modules is to facilitate placing the outputs directly in the `.qmd` file.
+The idea of `tatami` modules is to facilitate laying out the outputs directly in the `.qmd` file - like tatami mats.

 ## Roadmap

+The framework is still highly experimental and work-in-progress.
+Here is the plan:

 - [ ] Create working example with modular architecture (multiple modules, tests, config, css, etc.)
 - [ ] Create helper functions for initialization a new app